-Although it is commonplace for waste haulers to raise their customer’s prices over time, a series of mergers that happened over the past year in the northeast have caused many business owners to see a sudden spike in their cost for waste and recycling service, in addition to receiving service and invoices from a company they had never heard of, much less signed a contract with.
-Here is what is going on behind the scenes: the companies who have purchased other vendors in New York, Pennsylvania, and New Jersey have very strict criteria in terms of the profit margins they must make on each account – margins would seem outrageous to most people of sound mind if they knew what they were.
-For this reason, said company, mirroring some other large haulers in the US, has sent out “profit teams” to single out “underpriced” accounts and bring their pricing into line with the profit margins they are accustomed to making.
+Although it is commonplace for waste management services to raise their customers’ prices over time, a series of mergers that happened over recent years has caused many business owners to see a sudden spike in their cost for waste and recycling service.
+Some companies, mirroring other large haulers in the US, have sent out “profit teams” to single out “underpriced” accounts and bring their pricing into line with the profit margins they are accustomed to making on the east coast.

 Piling Fees on Top of Fees to Blindside Your Budget

 Each company in a merger brings its old fees and extra charges along, or begins enforcing fine print fees that have become the norm in other areas of the country.
 In addition, commercial waste management companies are struggling to find markets for recyclables, after the 2018 ban on waste imports by China.
 Only extremely low contamination rates are allowed, rendering most commercial and residential recycled materials without monetary value.

 Rather than working with customers to reduce waste and improve sorting and handling processes, waste management companies charge fees for collecting contaminated recyclables that may be higher than that for collecting garbage.
 Despite producing the same or even less commercial waste, businesses wind up paying more than they should for service.

 Advocating for Your Bottom Line With Expert Consultants